Feed usually represents the single largest cost in all types of sheep

 how much to feed a ewe depends upon many factors, including the

 ewe's age, weight, and body condition, along with her stage and

 level of production.
-Climate and exercise can also have an effect
+Climate, exercise, and disease can also have an effect

 A wide variety of feedstuffs can meet the nutritional needs of

 ewes during their different production stages.
 There is no one